 Boyles requires all of her students to complete a National History Day project, and requires that they also complete a research paper on their subject.
-She said the research experience they obtain gives them skills that help them in high school, college and beyond.

 "This is such a valuable experience for the students, because they are required to complete all the research on their own and complete an annotated bibliography which adheres to required standards," said Boyles.
 "The research is done evenly and they pick it up really quickly."

 Boyles has seen students who were previously uninterested in learning become passionate about their National History Day projects, and become better students.